Petri-Net Assignment

 Goals

-In this assignment, You will use the TAPAAL tool to model the queueing system of a seaport.
+In this assignment, You will use the TAPAAL tool to model, analyze, and compare roadway intersections and roundabouts.
 You will learn:

 1. How to build Petri nets and use them for safety analysis of Cyber-Physical Systems